IBM-Bluemix-Docs/third-party/software-faq.md

 {: #delete-product}
 {: faq}

 No, but you can deprecate a software version.
 When you deprecate a version, users cannot view the product in the catalog nor can they install it.
-However, users who already installed the software can access it.
 For more information, see [Deprecating and restoring software versions](/docs/third-party?topic=account-dep-restore).

 ## How long does it take to onboard a product?
 {: #time-onboard}